About Cancer of the Uterus

 In New York State, cancer of the uterus is the fourth most common cancer among women.
-Each year in New York State, about 3500 women are diagnosed with uterine cancer and 600 women die from the disease.
+Each year in New York State, about 3,600 women are diagnosed with uterine cancer and over 600 women die from the disease.

 Who gets cancer of the uterus?